 For equities, Mercer DSE has primarily relied on carbon footprinting analysis for all equity funds as a key fund metric for carbon emissions intensity of funds vs the benchmark.
 This is a way of assessing historic carbon emissions volume/intensity, which is an indicator for the relative risk of carbon pricing increases as part of the transition to a low-carbon economy.
+Given that the MMT Growth Fund consists of passive equity funds, the carbon intensity will be closely aligned with index carbon emissions.
+We therefore only show the passive fund carbon intensity below.

 Different methodologies can be used to calculate a portfolio's carbon 'footprint'.
 The methodology applied is the Weighted Average Carbon Exposure (WACI), which is the preferred method of the TCFD.
-WACI is the sum product of the underlying funds weights company carbon intensities (tons CO2e / \$M revenue2).
+WACI is the sum product of the underlying funds weights company carbon intensities (tons CO2e / \$M revenue)2.

 An increased focus on fossil fuel reserves and the potential for stranded assets risks is also expected in the future.
-For Mercer's Sustainable Global Equity Fund there has also been an increasing focus on green revenues and new metrics developments that take a forward looking view on how a fund is positioned for the transition to a low-carbon economy.
+For Mercer's Passive Sustainable Global Equity Fund there has also been an increasing focus on fossil fuel exclusions that take a forward looking view on how a fund is positioned for the transition to a low-carbon economy in reducing transition and stranded asset risks.